-- Gently fold the whipped cream and yogurt into the raspberry mixture, just until blended.
+Gently fold the whipped cream and yogurt into the strawberry mixture, just until blended.

-- Spoon the fool into 4 cocktail glasses or other dessert dishes.
-Cover with plastic wrap and refrigerate at least 1 hour or up to one day.
+Spoon the fool into 4 cocktail glasses or other dessert dishes.
+Cover with plastic wrap and refrigerate for at least 1 hour or up to 1 day.

-- To serve, garnish with additional fresh strawberries.
-For added flair, serve with ladyfingers or shortbread cookies.
+To serve, garnish with additional fresh strawberries.
+For added flair, serve with ladyfingers, shortbread cookies, or madeleines.

-We recommend using Greek yogurt, as it provides the best texture when making this dish.
-We don't suggest substituting a thinner traditional-style yogurt, as, unfortunately, you won't yield the same result.
+- We recommend using Greek yogurt, as it provides the best texture when making this dish.
+We don't suggest substituting a thinner traditional-style yogurt because you won't yield the same result.

 - Cream whips best when it is very well chilled.
 In fact, we suggest you even chill your bowl and beater before whipping the cream for the best results.